Posted April 5, 2021

 “Our graduates have worked so hard and persevered during the most difficult of times,” said Dr. Marcia Ballinger, President.
 “While we are not able to bring together all our graduates and their families physically at the same time just yet, we wanted to create a special and safe experience to celebrate their extraordinary accomplishments.”

 The College has planned three celebratory elements to commemorate the graduating class of 2021:

-- Stocker Arts Center Stage Crossing.
-Graduates are able to pre-register for an in-person opportunity to cross the Stocker Arts Center stage on Commencement weekend and receive their diploma from LCCC President Marcia Ballinger, Ph.D. along with a professional photo.
-Those signing up for this feature of the 2021 Commencement Celebration will be able to bring up to two guests to sit in the Stocker Arts Center Hoke Theatre audience.
-Again, graduates may express their interest in this option by registering at http://www.lorainccc.edu/graduation and will receive an assigned day and time closer to the weekend of May 15.
+- Stage Crossing.
+Graduates were able to pre-register for an in-person opportunity to cross the stage on Commencement weekend and receive their diploma from LCCC President Marcia Ballinger, Ph.D. along with a professional photo.
+Those signing up for this feature of the 2021 Commencement Celebration will be able to bring up to two guests.

 - Public Recognition dedicated to the Class of 2021.
 During the week of May 15, a large-scale public recognition display dedicated to the Class of 2021 will be installed outside near the Campana Center for Ideation and Invention.
 The display will feature an augmented reality component, illumination, and numerous photo opportunities creating a fully immersive experience.